Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 4.3.3 Analysis for Parents Group

 We observed parents occupation and education background affects students grade.
-We will introduce analysis results followingly.
+We will introduce analysis results in the following section.

-First of all, students whose parents job is teacher performs better than other students.
+First of all, students whose parents work as teachers get better grades than other students.

-Regarding father's job, students whose father is teacher performs significantly better than other students.
-Students whose father is working in health industry performs relatively well.
+Students whose fathers are teachers perform significantly better than other students.
+Students whose fathers work in health industry perform relatively well too.

 ``` r
 mosaic(G3_erasmus ~ Fjob,student_por,